AtomLu/AtomLu/README.md

 - 👋 Hi, I’m @AtomLu Data Analyst :)
-- 🌱 I love being involved in Data and Planet Earth
+- 🌱 I love working with Data and take my time to take care of Planet Earth
 - 💞️ I’m looking to collaborate on new projecs.
 - 📫 How to reach me : luciagcorrea85@gmail.com